PX4/PX4-user_guide/en/flight_controller/cuav_v5_nano.md

 #### SBUS / DSM / RSSI interface Pin1 unfused {#pin1_unfused}

-> **Warning** This is a security issue.
+> **Warning** This is a safety issue.

-- Please do not connect other equipment (except RC receiver) on SBUS / DSM / RSSI interface - this can lead to equipment damage!
+Please do not connect other equipment (except RC receiver) on SBUS / DSM / RSSI interface - this can lead to equipment damage!

 - *Found:* Batches V01190904xxxx
 - *Fixed:* Batches later than V01190904xxxx